tumpio/requestcontrol/_locales/en/manual.rst

 Filter rule supports URL query parameter trimming.
 URL query parameters are commonly used in redirection tracking as a method to analyze the origin of traffic.
-Trimmed URL parameters are defined either as literal strings with support for "*" wildcard or using regular expression patterns.
+Trimmed URL parameters are defined either as literal strings with support for "*" and "?" wildcards or using regular expression patterns.

 Below is examples of parameter trimming patterns.